 This booklet, also called a summary plan description or "SPD," is not the Plan itself but is designed to give you a brief description of the retirement benefits available to employees covered by the Plan, without going into all of the refinements and details set forth in the Plan document.
 The legal rights and obligations of any person having an interest in the Plan are determined solely by the provisions of the Plan.
 IN THE EVENT OF ANY DISCREPANCY BETWEEN THIS SUMMARY AND THE OFFICIAL PLAN DOCUMENTS OR WITH RESPECT TO ANY PROVISION NOT DISCUSSED IN THIS SUMMARY PLAN DESCRIPTION, THE PLAN DOCUMENTS (including the contracts issued by TIAA) ALWAYS GOVERN.
 If you wish to see a copy of the official Plan documents, you may do so by contacting the Plan Administrator.

-This SPD describes the rights and benefits of annually salaried faculty recognized as members of the AAUP, other AAUP members and administrative staff.
+This SPD describes the rights and benefits of clerical, secretarial, maintenance and service employees.
 The Plan itself also covers other employees of the University.
 The benefits provided to these other employees are described in a separate SPD.